Jacobli6177/Project2/README.md

 The following **required** functionality is completed:

-- [ X] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
+- [ ] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
 - [ ] **A single card at a time is displayed, only showing one of the components of the information pair**
 - [ ] **A list of card pairs is created**
 - [ ] **Clicking on the card shows the corresponding component of the information pair**